thefunmisols/Evaluating-a-Capital-Investment-Opportunity-and-Present-a-Risk-Adjusted-Recommendation/README.md

 I classified each option as Low, Moderate, or High in each category and briefly justified it below;

-# Step 4: Write Executive Recommendation Brief
+# Step 4: Wrote the Executive Recommendation Brief
 Write a 350–400 word recommendation addressed to the CFO.

 Your brief must: